• Skip to primary navigation

 stickman craft made with a real Stickman shaped twig

-Next on our list is to find a catapult shaped stick and try different materials as the sling, which do you think would work the best?
+Next on our list is to find a catapult-shaped stick and try different materials as the sling, and then set up an investigation to find out which material is the springiest!

 Great animal and plant spotter sheets